SSLyze410-SSLGrader-wCipherSuite-info/ssl-grader/README.md

 Machine Learning
 ================
 SSLayzeSummary.txt is created in Parent folder to arrange the data into comma separated values (CSV) for ML such as Weka.
-Manually SSLayzeSummary.txt as needed, script will only append data to it.
+Manually purge SSLayzeSummary.txt as needed, script will only append data to it.

 Researcher
 ==========